souravsaraf123/system-design/README.md

   </tbody>
 </table>

-This structure adds spaces (`&nbsp;`) to mimic the indentation from the original list of topics.
-You can adjust the indentation levels further by adding or removing `&nbsp;&nbsp;&nbsp;&nbsp;` as needed.

 ## How to approach a system design interview question

 > How to tackle a system design interview question.